kunal-paul04/tkinter_converter_4_developer/README.md

 # Tkinter Super Converter By Kunal
 <li>Convert excel (xlsx) to sql : Convert excel document to sql file.
-The excel file name will be considered as table name.</li>
+The excel file name will be considered as table name. - (In Progress)</li>
 <li>Download Youtube Video : Donload Youtube videos in highest resolution available.</li>

 ## Run the app